Lying Blindly: Bypassing ChatGPT's Safeguards to Generate Hard-to-Detect Disinformation Claims: Generating the Claim Dataset

 \subsection{Dataset Creation}

 The final dataset was generated with the ChatGPT API (see examples in figure \ref{fig:dataset_ex}).
-The prompt with safeguard bypass was used, along with an initial system prompt (see appendix \ref{app:prompts}), to generate over 300 disinformation claims (henceforth \textbf{ChatGPT-General}) by repeatedly sending ``More examples...'' in the same conversation.
-Additionally, the prompt was modified to ask specifically for claims regarding the Bucha massacre, an event after its knowledge cutoff\footnote{September 2021 at the time of dataset generation.}, and use of banned weapons in war (\textbf{ChatGPT-Topic}).
+The prompt with safeguard bypass was used, along with an initial system prompt, to generate over 300 disinformation claims (henceforth \textbf{ChatGPT-General}) by repeatedly sending ``More examples...'' in the same conversation.
+Additionally, the prompt was modified to ask specifically for claims regarding the Bucha massacre, an event after its knowledge cutoff, and use of banned weapons in war (\textbf{ChatGPT-Topic}).

+At the time of generation, the knowledge cutoff date of GPT-3.5's training corpus was September 2021, so it had no prior exposure to the current war in Ukraine, which begun in February 2022.

+In the latter prompt, no information about the Bucha massacre was provided beyond the name, so the claims generated for this prompt are the product of the model's reasoning ability, not direct knowledge.

 Responses were processed to remove any introductory text, numbering of the claims, and exact duplicate claims.
 282 claims were randomly sampled from each, to match the size of the ClaimReview subset.
 No manual screening for quality or fluency was performed.